Dopetwist/QR-code-generator/README.md

-## Overview
+# QR Code Generator 🔲

-This simple project generates a scannable QR Code image for a given specific URL for easy access.
+This web app generates a scannable Barcode image for a given specific URL for easy access.

+## Technologies:

+Node.js
+JavaScript

+## How it works:

 A URL is inserted in the text file and the app automatically creates a Barcode for that URL.